ThibautGery/docker-logging-example/article.md

     - ./conf:/Fluentd/etc
 ```

-The default logging option of Docker is json-file.
+The default logging format option for Docker is json-file.
 We can use the [log-driver](https://docs.Docker.com/engine/reference/run/#logging-drivers-log-driver)
 option to specify Fluentd.
 By default it will connect to `localhost` on the
 `24224` port.